marxio09dio/Airplanes-Crashes-Study/README.md

 - Data Scraped from http://www.planecrashinfo.com/database.htm
 - Data extracted cleaned and reorganized
 - Geo Location Data scraped from https://en.wikipedia.org/wiki/List_of_accidents_and_incidents_involving_commercial_aircraft
-- Geo Data appended to the main dataset
+- Geo Data appended to the primary dataset
-- Due to multiple spelling errors from the original source, manual cleaning had to be in Excel
+- Due to multiple spelling errors from the source, manual cleaning had to be done in Excel
 - Exploratory Analyses performed to assist in Data Visualisation
 - Dashboard Creation